St. Clair's defeat: United States response

 News of the defeat reached the eastern states by late November.
 A French resident learned of the battle from friendly Natives and shared the news at Vincennes.
-From there, a traveler headed east sent word to Virginia Governor Henry Lee, who received it along with an urgent message from Charles Scott demanding a joint-military effort to ward off further Native incursions.
+From there, a traveler headed east sent word to Virginia Governor Henry Lee III, who received it along with an urgent message from Scott demanding a joint-military effort to ward off further Native incursions.

 Major Denny, St. Clair's aide, carried his official report to the capital at Philadelphia.
 Secretary Knox himself escorted Denny to an audience with President Washington on 20 December.
 Washington was outraged when he received news of the defeat.
 After cursing St. Clair, he told Tobias Lear, "General St. Clair shall have justice.
 I looked hastily through the dispatches, saw the whole disaster but not all the particulars."
 St. Clair left James Wilkinson in charge of Fort Washington and arrived in Philadelphia in January 1792 to deliver his own account of the disaster.
 Blaming Quartermaster General Samuel Hodgdon for insufficient supplies, as well as the War Department, the general demanded his right to due process in a court-martial, knowing that he would likely be acquitted and thus free to resign his commission without shame.
 Washington, however, asked him to resign immediately and put the matter to bed.
 He then reappointed St. Clair as governor of the Northwest Territory.

 The House of Representatives arranged for an investigation of the War Department and its handling of the campaign.
 It was the first Congressional Special Committee investigation, as well as the first recorded investigation of the executive branch.
 As part of the proceedings, the House special committee in charge of the investigation sought certain documents from the War Department.
 Knox brought that matter to Washington's attention, and because of the significant issues of separation of powers involved, the president summoned a meeting of all of his department heads.
 It was one of the first meetings of all of the officials together and may be considered the beginning of the United States Cabinet.
 Washington established, in principle, the position that the executive branch should refuse to divulge any papers or materials that the public good required it to keep secret and that at any rate, it was not to provide any originals.
 That is the earliest appearance of the doctrine of executive privilege, which later became a significant separation of powers issue.